Everything is faster than it used to be.

 A growing community.

-A cultural shift toward lives shaped less by speed and output,
+A cultural shift toward lives shaped less by speed and output, and more by

 Join The Calm Society